fastenhealth/docs/roadmap.md

 > [!NOTE]
-> NOTE: In addition to the features listed below, we'll be continuously adding new [Institutions and EHR Platforms](https://github.com/fastenhealth/fasten-sources/blob/main/PLATFORM_LIST.md)
+> NOTE: In addition to the features listed below, we'll be continuously adding new [Institutions and EHR Platforms](https://github.com/fastenhealth/fasten-sources/blob/main/PLATFORM_LIST.md).
+>
+> Fasten Health aims to support 150,000 Healthcare Institutions in the US.

 ## 2023
 ### Q4 - 2023